 The tide began to turn in their favor.
 Through a financial counselor with the reproductive team, Brieanna learned of a grant from the Livestrong Foundation that could help fund IVF expenses.
 She applied for and received the grant, which helped pay for portions of her IVF medication.

 They were ready for the next step.
-Clinical embryologist Matthew Goering, PhD, HCLD, director of the IVF laboratory, worked with Dr. Holoch to ensure the Claassens had the best chance possible for success.
+Their embryologist worked with Dr. Holoch to ensure the Claassens had the best chance possible for success.

-Dr. Goering recommended intracytoplasmic sperm injection (ICSI) – a process in which embryologists directly inject sperm into each egg versus co-incubating eggs and sperm together.
+Their embryologist recommended intracytoplasmic sperm injection (ICSI) – a process in which sperm is directly injected into each egg versus co-incubating eggs and sperm together.

 On May 4, 2016, Brieanna underwent frozen embryo transfer.
 The day following Mother's Day, she had a positive home pregnancy test.